lullaby6/smelting-enchantment-data-pack/README.md

 # Smelting Enchantment

-This datapack adds a new enchantment for the pickaxes, the “Smelting” enchantment, this new enchantment allows you to mine ores and have them drop the ingot instead of the raw ore.
+This Data Pack adds the `Smelting` enchantment for pickaxes, which automatically smelts mined ores.

-This new enchantment can be obtained from the enchantment table, loot chests or trades with villagers.
+The enchantment can be obtained from the enchantment table, loot chests or trading with villagers.

-Version: 1.21.X
+Version: `1.21.X`

 ## Commands